gage1145/L5R/Sessions/Session 2.md

 date: 2025-12-10
 session: 2
 previous: "[[Session 1]]"
 summary: The party traveled within Crane lands using papers from Daidoji Kentaro, choosing to sail from Lonely Shore City to Prosperous Plains City on a ship captained by Daidoji Dobunaru.
 Lodging for the night proved complicated—Akodo quietly paid for the group while Gaoxing involved himself in the innkeep’s personal life, ultimately arranging a marriage alliance for him.
 After a rough sea voyage, the group arrived in Prosperous Plains and continued on to the estate of Matsu Miyoko, a former rival of Gaoxing’s.
 There, Gaoxing proposed that his son Doji Junji duel Matsu, and she accepted the challenge to first blood.
+Junji won the duel.
 ---
 ## Characters
 - **[[Togashi Hanzo]]**